Uni-Hand: Universal Hand Motion Forecasting in Egocentric Views: Experimental Results

 \subsection{Evaluation on Multi-Dimensional Hand Trajectory Prediction}

 We first validate our claim that the proposed Uni-Hand predicts plausible hand center waypoints in both 2D and 3D dimensions.
 Predicting hand centers constitutes the most fundamental capability required by the HMF method.
 The evaluation metrics including averaged displacement error (ADE) and final displacement error (FDE) are reported following the previous works \cite{bao2023uncertainty,ma2024diff,bao2024handsonvlm}.
 The prediction canvas~\cite{ma2024diff} is selected as the first frame of each video clip.
 That is, all the 3D waypoints are expressed relative to the first camera coordinate, and all the 2D waypoints are transformed to the first image plane.
 The evaluation in the 3D space follows the absolute scale in meters.
 For the evaluation in 2D space, we normalize the predicted waypoint pixel coordinates by the image size.
-We separately forecast left- and right-hand motion.
-We compare our Uni-Hand with the existing baselines including Constant Velocity Hand (CVH)~\cite{ma2024diff}, OCT~\cite{liu2022joint}, USST~\cite{bao2023uncertainty}, S-Mamba~\cite{wang2024mamba}, Diff-IP2D~\cite{ma2024diff}, and MADiff~\cite{ma2024madiff}.
-We modify S-Mamba~\cite{wang2024mamba} originally designed for general time series forecasting into our diffusion-based paradigm to predict HM tokens.
-We additionally replace the 2D input and output, and the corresponding encoders and decoders with 3D counterparts in Diff-IP2D~\cite{ma2024diff} and MADiff~\cite{wang2024mamba} since they were originally developed for 2D forecasting tasks, obtaining the baselines Diff-IP3D and MADiff3D.
+We separately forecast left- and right-hand motion. \myblue{We compare our Uni-Hand with the existing baselines including Constant Velocity Hand (CVH)~\cite{ma2024diff}, OCT~\cite{liu2022joint}, USST~\cite{bao2023uncertainty}, S-Mamba~\cite{wang2024mamba}, Diff-IP2D~\cite{ma2024diff}, EER (based on Diff-IP2D)~\cite{ma2025eer}, EMAG~\cite{hatano2024emag}, and MADiff~\cite{ma2024madiff}.} We modify S-Mamba~\cite{wang2024mamba} originally designed for general time series forecasting into our diffusion-based paradigm to predict HM tokens. \myblue{We additionally replace the 2D input and output waypoints, as well as the corresponding encoders and decoders with 3D counterparts in Diff-IP2D, EER, EMAG, and MADiff since they were originally developed for 2D forecasting tasks, obtaining the baselines Diff-IP3D, EER3D, EMAG3D, and MADiff3D.}